-The Family Educational Rights and Privacy Act of 1974 (FERPA), commonly known as the “Buckley Amendment,” seeks to ensure the privacy of your educational records.
+The Family Educational Rights and Privacy Act of 1974, commonly known as FERPA, seeks to ensure the privacy of your educational records.
 The act grants you the right to: 1) inspect and review your education records, 2) seek to amend your education records and 3) have some control over the disclosure of information from your education records.
 The act applies to all institutions that receive funds under any program administered by the U.S. Secretary of Education.

 What are educational records?

 Education records are data or records, in any form or medium, which are maintained by personnel of the college that are directly related to you and may be shared with, or are accessible to, another individual.
 Education records include, but are not limited to, academic evaluations, student examination papers, transcripts, test scores, counseling and advising records, disciplinary records, financial aid records, student loan collection records and student financial statements.
 Some records that do not fit this definition include: an instructor’s “desk notes,” Student Development records that relate to law enforcement, medical records, employment records and alumni records.

 Can I inspect my records?

 You have the right to inspect your educational records with these exceptions:

 - Your parents’ financial statement(s).

 - Letters and statements of recommendation for which you waived your right of access.